Do you dream of being successfully admitted to college?

 Here are a couple of things that recommendations can do for you:

 Now, who can assist you with these letters?
 Teachers are probably the first people who come to mind.
-However, you can also turn to your mentors, employers, clients, coaches, or other people who know of your academic or professional capacities well enough.
+Yet, you can also turn to your mentors, employers, clients, coaches, or other people who know of your academic or professional capacities well enough.

 📩 Getting Perfect Recommendation Letters in 8 Steps